Fungal outbreak threatens tricolored bat with extinction

 Most of the affected bat species give birth to only one or two offspring a year, meaning their recovery will require many years even if the disease is controlled, Kurta said.

 The Fish and Wildlife Service will take comments on the proposed listing through Nov.
 14 and conduct a public hearing Oct.
-12. It will make a decision within a year.
+12. It will make a decision within a year of the plan's publication in the Federal Register on Wednesday.